Helping Small Business Owners Build Stronger Teams, Better Leaders

 Guide your team with the timeless virtues of kindness, communication, and empathy.

-I grew up watching “Mister Rogers” and “Sesame Street.”
-It is remarkable to think that these shows debuted more than 55 years ago, yet these shows have had an enduring impact.
-Looking back, outside of my parents, I realize that the lessons of kindness, effective communication, and celebration of individuality imparted by these shows have become an integral part of my leadership style.
+I grew up watching “Mister Rogers” and Sesame Street.
+It is remarkable that these shows debuted more than 55 years ago yet have had an enduring impact.
+Looking back, outside of my parents, I realize that the lessons of kindness, effectivecommunication, and celebration of individuality imparted by these shows have become an integral part of my leadership style.

-Both “Mister Rogers” and “Sesame Street” were ahead of their time, and there is a lot to learn as it relates to leadership.
+Both “Mister Rogers” and Sesame Street were ahead of their time, and there is much to learn about leadership from them.

 Use Silence